-High Efficiency Material and Energy Conversion Systems for a Sustainable Society The key to efficient use of solar energy is the arrangement of the molecules responsible for various functions such as electron transport and reactions.
-Efficient ion transport and electron transport play key roles in the storage, transportation, and extraction of energy, for example, in secondary cells (rechargeable batteries) and fuel cells.
-For this reason, control of interfacial atoms and molecules is indispensable.
-The arrangement of atoms and molecules at the catalyst surface is also a crucial key for achieving high selectivity and high efficiency in catalysts that are essential for resource-saving and energy-saving chemical processes.
-In short, the scientific basis for realizing a sustainable society is designing the interfacial atomic/molecular arrangement corresponding to the purpose and realizing the actual arrangement as designed, in other words, "interfacial nanoarchitectonics."
-Based on this concept of interfacial nanoarchitectonics, researchers in the Nano-Power Field are engaged in research and development of systems for high efficiency matter-energy conversion by free manipulation of atoms and molecules and control of nanostructures.
-Theme Learning from Natural Photosynthesis Realizing an "artificial photosynthesis system" for conversion and storage of the energy of light, which can synthesize renewable hydrocarbon chemical resources from water and CO_2 gas by using solar energy, is one of the ultimate dreams of humankind.
-Taking on the challenge of new nanophotocatalysts, we are engaged in research and development on novel hybrid oxide semiconductor photocatalyst materials and applied research on chemical reduction and recycling of CO_2 by utilizing those materials.
-In the natural world, the photosynthesis reaction was created in the process of the evolution of life.
+Realizing an "artificial photosynthesis system" for conversion Natural Photosynthesis H2O+CO2+Solar energy - Sugar+O2 and storage of the energy of light, which can synthesize Water Mesophyll cells renewable hydrocarbon chemical resources from water and $CO_2$ gas by using solar energy, is one of the ultimate dreams of humankind.
+Taking on the challenge of new nanophotocatalysts, we are engaged in research and development CO2 on novel hybrid oxide semiconductor photocatalyst materials Macro and applied research on chemical reduction and recycling of Artificial Photosy Hydrocarbon fuels $CO_2$ by utilizing those materials.
+In the natural world, the CO, CH4, etc Mesopores photosynthesis reaction was created in the process of the evolution of life.
 The natural process is extremely sophisticated and boasts quantum efficiency approaching 100%.
-One effective approach for realizing efficient artificial photosynthesis is considered to be construction of an "artificial photosyn-Fig. 1 Schematic illustration and comparison of the key thesis system (APS)" that mimics the key structural elements processes in natural photosynthetic system (NPS) and artificial and functions of photosynthesis in plants.
-In this research, photosynthetic system (APS).
-Main processes are : light harvesting, gas adsorption, gas diffusion, and gas conversation. we promoted efficient harvesting of light and adsorption, diffusion, and conversion of CO2 gas by synthesizing a SrTiO3 photocatalyst using the leaf of the cherry tree as a template, and constructing a multilayered structure that imitated the leaf from nanometer to millimeter scale (Fig. 1).
+One effective approach for realizing efficient artificial photosynthe- $CO_2$ H2O sis is considered to be construction of an "artificial photosyn-Schematic illustration and comparison of the key processes in thesis system (APS)" that mimics the key structural elements natural photosynthetic system (NPS) and artificial photosynthetic and functions of photosynthesis in plants.
+In this research, system (APS).
+Main processes are : light harvesting, gas adsorption, gas diffusion, and gas conversation. we promoted efficient harvesting of light and adsorption, diffusion, and conversion of CO2 gas by synthesizing a SrTiO3 photocatalyst using the leaf of the cherry tree as a template, and constructing a multilayered structure that imitated the leaf from nanometer to millimeter scale.
 This dramatically improves conversion efficiency of CO2 to methane.
+Theme

-Theme Highly Efficient Energy Conversion by Arranging Nanoparticles and Molecules on Solid Surface in Order Interconversion of light, electricity, and chemical energy in photovoltaic cells, photocatalysts, secondary cells, fuel cells, and similar devices has attracted considerable attention.
+Highly Efficient Energy Conversion by Arranging Nanoparticles and Molecules on Solid Surface in Order Interconversion of light, electricity, and chemical energy in photovoltaic cells, photocatalysts, secondary cells, fuel cells, and similar devices has attracted considerable attention.
 The key to achieving higher efficiency in all these processes is the construction of interfaces, particularly the interfaces between solids and solutions.
 Using interfacial nanoarchitectonics, we improved and realized high efficiency photoelectrochemical hydrogen formation and reduction of CO2 by arranging a molecular layer, which is responsible for electron transfer and a metal complex molecule, which catalyzes the chemical reaction, on the surface of a photoexcitable semiconductor.
 We also improved and realized light utilization efficiency in the near infrared region by arranging gold nanoparticles as antennas on a molecular layer which is arranged on a metal surface and enables photoinduced electron transfer.
 In other work, we are developing a scanning probe microscope, ultra-high speed laser spectroscopy, synchrotron radiation measurement method, and other techniques for solid-liquid interfacial systems.
 We have successfully analyzed structures with spatial resolution of 1nm (one-billionth of a meter) and measured electron transfer rates with temporal resolution of 0.1 psec (one-10 trillionth of a second).